jneurock/rocky-codes/src/content/pages/my-approach.md

 ##### Sustainable

-By "sustainable", I mean good for the long-term.
-I once had an Engineering Director who would often say "We have to move slow to move fast."
+By “sustainable”, I mean good for the long-term.
+I once had an Engineering Director who would often say “We have to move slow to move fast.”
 It was kind of funny, and often confused people, but I knew what he meant.
 We need to take the time to build solid foundations, if we want to build quality software, quickly, in the future.